SamoylenkoVadim/user-service/README.md

 All endpoints are loaded to the Postman with all necessaries parameters.

  [Documentation on Postman website](https://www.postman.com/samoilenko26/workspace/user-service/api/5e6b562a-364a-4375-b8c3-c6c1d05df5c7)
-*Open a **User Service** collection
+*Open a **User Service -> User Service** collection

-You can use the resource as examples of a requests.
+You can use the resource as examples of requests.
 Or open it on the Desktop version of Postman and use it for testing without extra settings.

 ## Run unit/pytests